-We are your local Corvette Restoration Shop.
-With over 70 years experience on Corvettes, and competitive rates, you should be choosing us for any work you need done!
-Whether it's paint, body or mechanical work WE DO IT ALL.
-We also have one of the largest NOS and Used Corvette parts inventories in the country.
+Specializing in ONLY Corvettes with over 70 years experience and competitive rates, you should be choosing us for any work you need done!
+Whether it's paint, body or mechanical work,

 Welcome to Web Wednesday!

 Your weekly digital outlet to Dynamic Corvettes!

 While the body panels are in the mold process, Steve and our new custom fabricator Dave have been putting their heads together to find the sweet spot for the engine to mount and allow the installation of long tube side exhaust mount headers on an LS3 engine.
 Dave has started to put together a set of engine mounts and weld them into the engine compartment for the next phase of this build.